LapTQ/hello-cpp/summaries/do-and-dont.md

 program-defined types are typically defined in header files. types are partially exempt from the one-definition rule: a given type is allowed to be defined in multiple code files.

+Just like function templates, class templates are typically defined in header files.

 Inline functions are typically defined in "header" files, where they can be #included into the top of any code file